-DFTD is extremely unusual as it is only one of six recorded cancers that can spread like a contagious disease.
+DFTD is extremely unusual as it is only one of a small number of recorded cancers that can spread like a contagious disease.
 Currently we know of transmissible cancers spreading through natural animal populations in seven species across vertebrate and invertebrate organisms and in both terrestrial and marine ecosystems.
 It is expected further study will likely uncover more examples.

 Tasmanian devil with Devil Facial Tumour Disease

 DFTD is passed from devil to devil through contact, including biting associated with copulation and fighting.
 The live tumour cells aren't rejected by the devil’s immune system because of the cancer’s ability to ‘hide’ from the immune system.

 The identification of a second type of DFTD highlights the importance of ongoing monitoring of wild populations and disease investigations as part of assisting the ongoing survival of the Tasmanian devil in the wild.

 While there are differences between the two types of cancer, both DFTD 1 and 2 are contagious and fatal.
 Once infected, devils usually die within a few months of the cancer becoming visible.
 Sometimes the tumours grow inside the mouth and can push out teeth.
 This makes it difficult for the devil to eat.
 Death results from starvation and the breakdown of body functions as a result of the cancer.

 In diseased areas, nearly all sexually mature Tasmanian devils (older than two years of age) become infected and succumb to the disease.
 Juveniles as young as one year old can also be infected.
 This is resulting in populations with a very young age-structure in which females have only one breeding event, whereas they would normally have three.